Newly ‘simplified’ energy tariffs are still too confusing for most consumers to work out, according to the latest Which? investigation.

 Of the rest, 31% picked the wrong tariff and 34% either didn’t think it was possible to calculate or didn’t know how to.
 Four in 10 (41%) used an aid to do their calculations, such as a calculator or spreadsheet, yet only 50% of these people got it right.

-The full results and story 'Simplified energy tariffs aren't simple' appears in the April 2014 issue of Which? magazine.
-If you're not already a subscriber you can sign up for a £1 trial to Which? for access to our website and monthly magazine.
+The full results and story ‘Simplified energy tariffs aren’t simple’ appears in the April 2014 issue of Which? magazine.
+If you’re not already a subscriber, join Which? for access to our website and monthly magazine.

 Comparing energy prices

 Since January, energy companies in England, Scotland and Wales have had to stick to stricter rules on how they structure tariffs.
 All tariffs must be made up of just a standing charge and a unit rate, and suppliers can only offer a maximum of four core tariffs for gas and four for electricity.
 But there are different permutations of these core tariffs according to how you pay and manage your account – so there’ll be more than four tariffs to compare.